Happa1/unit1-2024/project/project1.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is Ms.Sato.
-The ——– will about ———— and is constructed using the software PyCharm.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+I will to design and make a electronic ledger for a client who is Ms.Sato.
+The electronic ledger will about the system which records transaction of cryptocurrency and is constructed using the software PyCharm.
+It will take 1 month to make and will be evaluated according to the criteria below.

 ** add a description of your coin and citation ** Litecoing is the second-oldest cryptoncurrency created from a fork in the Bitoboin blockchain in 2011 by former Google engineer Charlie Lee.
 Litecoin was released with 150 pre-mined coins and has a total supply of 84 million coins, and its blockchain generates a new block every 2.5 minutes.
 A new hashing algorithm allows to reduce over time to preserce the coin's value and faster transaction speeds.